 Memorial Day weekend is the kickoff to summer in Lake Tahoe!
-It usually snows over Memorial Day however it’s snowed practically every weekend since January so I think it’s going to be beautiful, warm and sunny this year.
-Don’t hold me to that though, it could keep snowing into June.
-Regardless of the weather, there is still a ton to do in Tahoe and Truckee over the three day weekend.
+It usually snows over Memorial Day however we can hope for warm, sunny weather.
+Regardless of the weather, there is still a ton to do in Tahoe and Truckee over the three day weekend so start planning now.

 Best Things to Do Memorial Day Weekend in North Lake Tahoe and Truckee

 Come to the Tahoe Mountain Sports Sales Rep Sample Sale